yamaoka-kitaguchi-lab/linux-repository-mirror/README.md

 ## Versioning

-The versioning scheme is [CalVer](https://calver.org/).
+Releases are managed in [CalVer](https://calver.org/) scheme and it is independent of chart versioning.
 For the versions available, see the [tags on this repository](https://github.com/SINDAN/sindan-docker/tags).

 ## License